Squeezing and multimode entanglement of surface acoustic wave phonons: Amplifier Gain and added noise

 For the multimode entanglement experiment we perform a calibration of the gain and added noise in the amplification chain.
 We substitute a resistor at the mixing chamber for the device and measure the noise power as a function of temperature.
 Fits to the expression

 give the gain and noise parameters.
-The calibration is performed without the resonator connected at each frequency used in the measurement.
+The calibration is performed without the resonator connected at each frequency used in the measurement and the heating raises the temperature of the entire mixing chamber stage of the cryostat.
 Figure~\ref{fig: calnoise} shows the noise power at the frequency of mode $f_2$ (cf. Fig.~\ref{fig: twopump covar}).
-As the amplification chain makes use of a parametric amplifier, care must be taken to account for the idler noise in the analysis \cite{Malnou2021}.
+As the amplification chain makes use of a parametric amplifier, care must be taken to account for the idler noise in the analysis \cite{Malnou2021, ranadive2021}.

 To accurately account for the variation in gain with frequency, the gain and noise terms appearing in Eq.~\ref{eq: amp_transform} are extended to $T = \bigoplus_{i=1}^n \sqrt{G_i} I$ and $N = \bigoplus_{i=1}^n (G_i-1)(2 n+1)I + (G_{I,i}-1)(2 n_{I,i}+1)I$.
 The index $i$ denotes the frequency modes and the subscript $I$ denotes the idler contribution.
 To obtain reasonable fit parameters, we restrict the signal-idler gain to $G_{I,i}=G_i$ and assume an idler noise to originate from a thermal state at temperature $T_I = \SI{30}{mK}$.
 From our analysis we obtain a lower than expected added noise temperature of $T_n \leq \SI{300}{mK}$.
 In case our calibration underestimates the real added noise in the amplification chain, that should imply \emph{more} entanglement in the reconstructed multimode state as the added noise obscures the correlations.